How to Get Water Out of Your Ear

 Will water in the ear go away on its own?

 Absolutely!
 Most of the time, water that gets trapped in your ear will eventually find its way out on its own.
 It might take a little time, and you might feel a ticklish or full sensation in your ear, but it’s usually nothing to worry about.
-However, if the sensation persists or if you start to feel pain, it’s a good idea to take steps to remove the water or consult with a healthcare professional.
+However, if the sensation persists or if you start to feel pain, it’s an idea to take steps to remove the water or consult with a healthcare professional.

 How to unclog your ears?